 An extended field trip is one that requires an overnight stay.
 All extended field trips require individual Board approval a minimum of 90 days (180 days outside US) prior to the proposed trip.
 All students attending the extended field trip must have principal approval.
 For Upper School students, the trip must include coursework and/or lesson plans and all students must be awarded credit and a letter grade, which will be based on the accompanying coursework as well as their behavior on the trip.
-All extended field trips must have appropriate liability insurance.
+All extended field trips must have liability insurance protecting all the trip attendees, the school, and St. Aloysius.
 Any liability insurance not covered by the school's policy must be paid for by the fees charged to trip participants.
-Any increases in the costs of extended field trips (due to inflation, changes in exchange rates, etc.) must be paid for by increases in fees by trip participants.
+Any increases in the costs of extended field trips (due to inflation, changes in exchange rates, etc) must be paid for by increases in fees by trip participants.
 All adults attending the field trip are required to be currently registered volunteers.
 The field trip planner will work with administration to ensure that all procedures are followed.